-Second highest percentage is held by the Bullet Buster unit, which has coverage on 96 per cent of officers of enlisted men.
+Second highest percentage is held by the Bullet Buster unit, which has coverage on 96 per cent of officers is in third place with 100 per cent renovation of the small structure notions and stationery. of enlisted men.

 December cannot be determined be- equipped post exchange. cause the system then was not cenheadquarters.